SERVIR-WA/GALUP/training/1_lu/modules/module1.md

 **What will you learn from this module?**

-- Installing QGIS and PyLUSAT,
-- Loading _LUCIS-OPEN Tools for QGIS_,
+- Installing QGIS and PyLUSAT, and Loading _LUCIS-OPEN Tools for QGIS_,
-- Be familiar with the interface of QGIS 3.10.8,
+- Be familiar with QGIS 3.10.8,
-- Visualizing the datasets prepared for this workshop in QGIS,
+- Visualizing GIS data and creating maps in QGIS.
-- Creating Layouts to print maps.

 ## 1. Software Installation

-> :pushpin:<br>
+> :pushpin: Note on installation:<br>
 > Follow the [instruction](https://github.com/SERVIR-WA/GALUP/wiki/Install)
 > to install [QGIS 3.10.8](https://qgis.org/en/site/) and
 > [PyLUSAT v0.4.0](https://pypi.org/project/pylusat/) package, which